moise-mulungu/mixed-react-projects/project-info/teamdm/teamdm.md

 # Moise tasks
 ## daily routine
-* pull Duncan's latest commits and look at the diffs (compare your last commit before my commit to the working tree in GitLens to see what changes I made)
+* first thing: pull Duncan's latest commits and look at the diffs (compare your last commit before my commit to the working tree in GitLens to see what changes I made)
 * update repo with notes and "(done)" or "(partial)" when task is complete or you have worked on it
 * 3pm push repo to the remote
+  *  push what you have - just wrap up what you can, mark whatever is unfinished like this: "// MM: todoMM: unfinished, next steps: step1, step2, ..."
+Yesterday , I was thinking, that going forward I want to review what you have at 6am MT, so just plan on wrapping up and pushing at 6.
+You can keep working the rest of the day, and push that work the next day at 6.
+This will keep it simpler overall.
+So, you can save the work that generates a lot of questions for me for the 6-9MT time period, since I'll be around to answer.
 * 3-5pm be on Slack (Duncan's 6-8am)
 * 5pm (i.e., whenever you stop for the day) commit and push (if any additional changes)
 ## Week ofMonday Feb 6 I'd like you to work in this order, after pulling the repo: